elenlefoll/TextbookEnglish/index.md

 This is the Online Appendix.
 It includes the full code for all the analyses, tables and figures.
 The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
 All the code published on this page and in the repository is licensed under the GPL-3.0 License.
 The plots and tables are all licensed under <a href="https://creativecommons.org/licenses/by/4.0/" title="CC-BY 4.0" target="_blank" rel="noopener noreferrer">CC-BY 4.0</a>

-The thesis was submitted on 7 March 2022 but has not yet been defended.
-It will be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a> after the defense in May 2022.
+The thesis was submitted in May 2022 but has not yet been defended.
+It will be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a> after the defense on 8 July 2022.

 ## Chapter 1: Introduction